By Lisa Beckwith, Value Capture Principal, Certified Facilitator of the Shingo Institute

 In conclusion, leveraging learning from Shingo’s powerful understanding of principles of operational excellence, Paul O’Neill’s proven leadership behaviors and model at Alcoa, and Toyota’s problem-solving methodologies, which are elegantly complementary and reinforcing of each other, can help organizations create their own learning roadmap forward toward excellence.

-Lisa Beckwith is a founding principal of Value Capture, LLC and is a Certified Facilitator of the Shingo Institute.
+Lisa Beckwith is a Senior Client Advisor and founding principal of Value Capture, LLC and is a Certified Facilitator of the Shingo Institute.
 Ms. Beckwith previously served as pharmacy operations manager and pharmacist at a large regional hospital.
 Ms. Beckwith began her career as a pharmacist for a retail pharmacy.
 Lisa's full bio